angular/angular/aio/content/guide/attribute-directives.md

 The developer should be able to write the following template HTML to both bind to the `AppComponent.color` and fall back to "violet" as the default color.

-<code-example path="attribute-directives/src/app/app.component.html" linenums="false" header="src/app/app.component.html (defaultColor)" region="defaultColor"></code-example>
+<code-example path="attribute-directives/src/app/app.component.html" header="src/app/app.component.html (defaultColor)" region="defaultColor"></code-example>

 Angular knows that the `defaultColor` binding belongs to the `HighlightDirective` because you made it _public_ with the `@Input` decorator.